The Ritz Cinema – Wallsend

-A full programme of recording.
+A full programme of recording

 In line with NPPF guidelines, Tyne & Wear’s Planning Archaeologist requested that a programme of recording was undertaken to advise the conservation, alteration, repair and management of the building, and to compile a permanent archive record of the use of the building.
 Harrison Ince Architects appointed AB Heritage to undertake the work.

-AB Heritage provided a full Level II Historic Building Recording and included a report of all the relevant historical documentation recording of the use of the buildings as a cinema and later bingo hall, and to record and preserve it as one of only 13 cinema houses designed by renowned designer Percy Lindsay Browne.
+AB Heritage provided a full Level II Historic Building Recording and included a report of all the relevant historical documentation recording of the use of the building as a cinema and later bingo hall, and to record and preserve it as one of only 13 cinema houses designed by renowned designer Percy Lindsay Browne.